drekode/elastickbird/README.md

 # ElastickBird 🐦

 A high-level Elasticsearch driver for Node.js, inspired by Mongoose and Sequelize.
-ElastickBird provides an elegant, schema-based solution to work with Elasticsearch, making it easy to define mappings, perform CRUD operations, and execute complex queries.
+ElastickBird provides an elegant, model-based solution to work with Elasticsearch, making it easy to define mappings, perform CRUD operations, and execute complex queries.

 ## Features

-- 🏗️ **Schema-based approach** - Define your Elasticsearch mappings with TypeScript interfaces
+- 🏗️ **Model-based approach** - Define your Elasticsearch mappings with TypeScript interfaces
 - 🔍 **Powerful Query Builder** - Fluent API for building complex Elasticsearch queries
 - 📦 **Bulk Operations** - Efficient bulk indexing, updating, and deleting with batch support
 - 🔄 **Index Management** - Create, update, and manage Elasticsearch indices